Generalized system identification with stable spline kernels: Conclusions

 \section{Conclusions}

-This paper has extended the stable spline estimator to a non smooth setting.
+This paper extends stable spline estimators to allow general modeling of misfit measures, regularizers, and constraints.
 Quadratic losses and regularizers can now be replaced by general PLQ functions.
-Furthermore, affine inequality constraints on the unknown impulse response can also be incorporated.
-The new framework allows the user to formulate a potentially infinite number of new system identification procedures, e.g. robust against outliers, able to promote sparsity or to include information on nonnegativity/unimodality/complete monotonicity of the impulse response.
-Remarkably, for all these models, the corresponding estimates can be provided in an efficient way by IP methods, with a computational complexity comparable to that required by standard RLS approaches.
+Furthermore, affine inequality constraints on the unknown impulse response can also be incorporated, providing a simple mechanism for the inclusion of information on domain restriction, monotonicity, and unimodality of the signal.
+This can have a profound impact on the quality of the recovery and can significantly improve the fit when a regularizing prior is required for identification (as illustrated in Fig. \ref{FigIE2}).\\ The new framework allows the user to formulate and explore new system identification procedures, balancing robustness against outliers, introducing sparsity promoting priors, or introducing additional information by means of affine inequality constraints.
+If the resulting nonparametric model is to be used for control purposes, our estimates can be projected onto suitable low-order approximations using e.g. the approaches described in \cite{Benner2015}.\\ All of the extensions have been implemented in the open source package IPsolve.
+Numerical comparisons in Section~\ref{CVX} showed that